 - Tillage system: Conventional, minimum tillage, no-till or strip-till.

 - Planting order: When will each field be planted in relation to others?

 - Crop rotations: A corn-on-corn system has different implications for soil nutrition and crop residue compared to conventional corn-soybean rotations.

 The weather around planting time and for 48 hours after planting also has a large influence on corn and soybean emergence and stand establishment.
 Consider this example: Soil temps are 50 degrees at planting time but the next day a cold spell is set to move in.
 In this case, the early plant vigor score of the seed should be considered when deciding to keep planting or wait until the soil warms back up.

 Final stand (plants per acre) at harvest is the difference between how many plants emerge after planting and how many plants put on a full-sized, harvestable ear.
 Many stand counts in the fall will be 1,000 to 3,000 plants per acre less than the number of healthy plants counted just a couple weeks after planting.
 The five-month growing season can be hard on a crop.
 Pests, disease and adverse soil and environmental conditions can reduce the number of viable plants before harvest.

 Starting your crop year by planting a high-performance seed with strong germination scores is the foundation of an even and consistent stand and crop yield at harvest.
-Early plant vigor is the genetic ability to help those seeds reach full potential when Mother Nature deals you a less than ideal hand in the spring.
-Lastly, managing pests to maintain those plants all the way through the growing season and into the combine is an important variable in the formula to achieve maximum crop yield and a successful growing season.
+Early crop vigor is the genetic ability that helps those seeds reach full potential when Mother Nature deals you a less than ideal hand in the spring.
+Plus, managing pests to maintain those plants all the way through the growing season and into the combine is an important variable in the formula to achieve maximum crop yield and a successful growing season.